meghutch/tracking_pasc/Protocols/Run MetaMap.md

 *Note: An error will raise and the port will autmatically connect to port=1796.
 This is okay*

 4. On your local terminal, SSH onto the quest server to use the jupyter notebook in the browser.
-Here we will specify `localhost:1795`

-> `ssh -N -f -L localhost:1795:localhost:1796 mrh1996@quest.it.northwestern.edu`
+> `ssh -N -f -L localhost:1796:localhost:1796 mrh1996@quest.it.northwestern.edu`

+5. > localhost:1795

+**Note:**

+It's a bit unintuitive, but I was able to get to my notebook with localhost:1795, even though in the ssh we are specifying 1796

-5. Navigate to the notebook: `MetaMap.ipynb`
+6. Navigate to the notebook: `MetaMap.ipynb`